temporalio/documentation/docs/application-development/features.md

 </TabItem>
 </Tabs>

+## Cron Jobs

 ### Cron Jobs

-A [Temporal Cron Job](/workflows/#cron-jobs) is the series of Workflow Executions that occur when a Cron Schedule is provided in the call to spawn a Workflow Execution.
+A [Temporal Cron Job](/next/workflows#cron-jobs) is the series of Workflow Executions that occur when a Cron Schedule is provided in the call to spawn a Workflow Execution.

 A Cron Schedule is provided as an option when the call to spawn a Workflow Execution is made.